Overview

 Policy Guidance

-I have published several works aimed at moving industry, national, and international policy in a more informed direction.
+I partake in several initiatives aimed at moving industry, national, and international policy in a more informed direction.

 I was a key contributor to the work team organized by the Google Chrome Root Program that developed standards for industry-wide adoption of MPIC.
 The resulting work ultimately became CA/Browser Forum Ballot SC-067 that was adopted by the CA/Browser Forum in a unanimous vote.Princeton CITP and University of Chicago's Response to the FCC